SalvoCab99/Computational-Intelligence/Quixo/README.md

 *   `bot_match(play)`: Start a match of two Players (qlearnig,minmax,random) that are not humans, the players are selected by the user.
 *   `stats(num_episodes, play)`: Compute matches and show results of two Players (qlearnig,minmax,random), the players are selected by the user.
-*   `__name__ == '__main__'`: In the main section will will be shown a menu when the user can decide what to do(play vs other Players, watch results of different matches, whatch a match and also traning the qlearning player(`train` secret word in the menu, here you can decide if retrain the Player or update the dictionary with some match).
+*   `__name__ == '__main__'`: In the main section will be shown a menu when the user can decide what to do(play vs other Players, watch results of different matches, watch a match and also traning the qlearning player(`train` secret word in the menu, here you can decide if retrain the Player or update the dictionary with some match).

 ## Players